EB 5 source of funds scenarios

 If you are presenting earned income, the USCIS prefers unbiased evidence, like bank statements, rather than statements from friends or relatives.
 If an employer writes a letter certifying that the investor works for him, ratify the letter with bank statements showing regular deposits of the investor’s salary.

 Essentially, the investor should show that the initial investments were lawfully obtained, that the investor owned the investment, and that the receipt of capital was properly documented.
+This is a preliminary step of eb 5 visa requirements

 - Ensure all inconsistencies are explained